Veverke/GEDCOM-Tree-Visualizer/README.md

 # GEDCOM-Tree-Visualizer
-Initial Release - contains bugs (not really tested yet, works with the GEDCOME file I have)
+Initial Release - contains bugs (not really tested yet, works with the GEDCOM file I have)

 Issues: